What is Rare Disease?

 Here are a few statistics and facts to illustrate the breadth of the rare disease problem worldwide.

 - There are approximately 7,000 different types of rare diseases and disorders, with more being discovered each day.

-- Rare diseases are characterised by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease.
+- Rare diseases are characterized by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease.

 - Rare diseases are responsible for 35% of deaths in the first year of life.

 - 95% of rare diseases lack an FDA (USA) approved treatment.

 - 8 years is an average time for rare disease patients to receive an accurate diagnosis.